ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 As the main aim is to learn deployment, my criteria for a dataset is :

 - simple, not have too many features
-- straightforward problem statement: **'Prediction of Graduating in 5 Years**
+- straightforward problem statement: **'Prediction of Graduating in 5 Years'**
 - not requiring too much pre-processing and feature-engineering

 As it is, I hit a roadblock on using Pipelines and had to revert back to trusty ole DictVectorizer from lessons.

 The other factor is in not realizing how our features rely on CSS and other web-framework's UI/UX methodologies to receive inputs and validate said input.
-I would put greater emphasis on this in capstone first, ahead of hyperparameter tuning so I don't have to reiterate too much and become the hudle, like in this midterms.
+I would put greater emphasis on this in capstone first, ahead of hyperparameter tuning so I don't have to reiterate too much and becoming the hurdle to overcome, like in this midterms.

 ### Life-cycle of a Machine Learning Model